kayleeagorilla/kayleeagorilla.github.io/essays/my-experience-in-ics414.md

 # Consistency and Communication are key

-a
+One of the regrets I had while working on this project was not contributing as much as I wanted to.
+This was because of many unexpected events in my personal life occurred throughout the semester.
+This made it difficult for me to be consistent but luckily after talking to my team, they were understanding and let me take a step away from the project in order for me to take care of myself and my family.
+I of course did what I could and I am still proud of the work that our team accomplished despite of all the challenges we faced.

 # My Takeaways

-It was a great experience because I got to see how a real-world project is developed and how different people work together to achieve a common goal.
+This semester and course was a great experience!
+I got to see how a real-world project is developed and how different people can work together to achieve a common goal.
+I was able to benefit in many different ways after taking this course.
+I believe that anyone who wants to refine their software engineering skills and know what it's like to develop a web application for a customer should consider taking ICS 414.
+I'm also glad to have met my teammates and got to know them.
+Some of us have similar interests and got along well, so I wouldn't mind working with them again if we ever cross paths again in the future.
+I learned a lot about teamwork, communication, and how to work with people that I didn't know before.
+I am looking forward to the next semester and the new projects that I will be working on.